FortiClient

 Description

-This article describes how to resolve an error that occurs when attempting to log in with SAML SSL VPN using embedded browser.
+This article describes how to resolve an error that occurs when attempting to log in with SAML SSL VPN using an embedded browser.
 The browser shows the following error message:

 Forbidden.png